-The PID Act provides a legislative scheme for the disclosure, investigation and reporting of suspected unacceptable conduct or wrongdoing engaged in by government agencies and public officials, including Officials in the Agency.
+The PID Act provides a legislative scheme for the disclosure, investigation and reporting of suspected unacceptable conduct or wrongdoing engaged in by government agencies and public officials, including our Officials.
 The PID Act scheme is designed to remove barriers that would otherwise prevent public sector workers from speaking up about serious problems that affect public administration or endanger the health and safety of public sector workers.

-The Agency’s Public Interest Disclosure Policy has been developed to inform Agency public officials about public interest disclosures and to detail the Agency’s procedures for public officials making a public interest disclosure.
+Our Public Interest Disclosure Policy has been developed to inform our public officials about public interest disclosures and to detail our procedures for public officials making a public interest disclosure.

 What is a public interest disclosure?

 A public interest disclosure is a report, made by a public official, of a suspected wrongdoing in the Commonwealth public sector.

 Staff of Commonwealth contracted service providers.

 Disclosures can be made about conduct by an agency or public official which: